MicrosoftDocs/powerquery-docs/powerquery-docs/unpivot-column.md

 ![Unpivot columns diagram](images/unpivot-operation-diagram.png "needs detailed alt text")

-For example, given a table like the following, where country rows and date columns create a matrix of values<!--Suggested.-->, it's difficult to analyze the data in a scalable way.
+For example, given a table like the following, where country rows and date columns create a matrix of values, it's difficult to analyze the data in a scalable way.

 ![Unpivot columns sample initial table](images/me-unpivot-initial-table.png "needs detailed alt text")